 The Gas Ten Year Statement ("GTYS") details National Grid's latest supply and demand scenarios, proposed system reinforcement projects and investment plans.
 It is published at the end of the annual planning process and provides the platform on which the next annual planning process is built.
-National Grid will describe the projects that are determined to be part of its final Investment Plan in the GTYS, after consideration of the information received from the long term Quarterly System Entry Capacity ("QSEC") auctions and incremental entry capacity release process, the long term exit capacity bookings made by DNOs and the exit capacity requirements of Shippers.
+National Grid will describe the projects that are determined to be part of its final Investment Plan in the GTYS, after consideration of any capacity reserved or allocated via a PARCA, as well as information received from the long term Quarterly System Entry Capacity ("QSEC") auctions and incremental entry capacity release process, the long term exit capacity bookings made by DNOs and the exit capacity requirements of Shippers.